 Space heater leads shall be accessible without disturbing the shipping package and shall be suitably tagged for easy identification.

 m) Each bearing that is shipped with a temporary shipping liner shall be clearly identified with a tag.

-· When specified, the preparation shall make the equipment suitable for at least six months of outdoor storage from the time of shipment and shall include 6.4.1 a) through 6.4.1 l) as required.g.
+· When specified, the preparation shall make the equipment suitable for at least six months of outdoor storage from the time of shipment and shall include 6.4.1 a) through 6.4.1 l) as required.

+6.4.3 Instructions for removal of bracing, blocking and other shipping preparations (refer to 6.4.1) shall be provided.
+Instructions shall also be provided to properly repackaging the motor if it has been delivered to an intermediate destination (e.g. prime equipment supplier for base mounting, pre alignment or other fit up).

+NOTE This information can be provided on motor drawings, in the instruction manual, or in supplementary shipping documentation.

 Guarantee and Warranty